topiko/GameOfLife/README.md

 ### Conways Game of Life

-Someone told me that GameOfLife is noce and it can be programmed using a computer!
+Someone told me that GameOfLife is nice and it can be programmed using a computer!

 [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)